 The Little Book of the Icelanders

-In 1994, after more than 20 years away, Alda Sigmundsdóttir returned to her native Iceland as a foreigner.
-With a native person’s insight yet an outsider’s perspective, Alda quickly set about dissecting the national psyche of the Icelanders.
+After more than 20 years away, Alda Sigmundsdottir returned to her native Iceland as a foreigner.
+With a native person's insight yet an outsider's perspective, Alda quickly set about dissecting the national psyche of the Icelanders.

 Is it the fish?
 The fresh air?
 The cod liver oil?
 Natural selection?
 The copious amounts of anti-depressants they consume?